The Best Argentina Itinerary: How to Spend 2 Weeks in Argentina

 Day 1-2: Buenos Aires

-The bustling city of Buenos Aires is the capital of Argentina.
-Your international flight will most likely arrive here, marking the start of your Argentina itinerary.
+Your international flight will most likely arrive in Buenos Aires, marking the start of your Argentina itinerary.

-Known for its Parrillas (Steakhouses), tango shows, and impressive architecture, Buenos Aires is a fun city to explore.
+BA (Buenos Aires) is known for Parrillas (Steakhouses), tango shows, galleries, and impressive architecture.
+It’s a fun city with lots to do and see.

-You only need 2 nights here, giving you more time to explore other places in the country.
-If you have more than 2 weeks in Argentina, you can stay for 3 nights instead.
+Top tip: You only need 2 nights in BA.
+If you have more than 2 weeks in Argentina, stay for 3 nights instead.

 The domestic airport is called Aeroparque (AEP).
 It’s closer to the city and more convenient if you’re traveling within Argentina.